limitbreakinc/payment-processor-v2/README.md

 3. Taker prompted to review the details, including review and acknowledgement of the current on-chain royalty fee, maker marketplace fee, and fee on top when applicable.
 4. If the offer order was co-signed, client requests a co-signature for the offer.
 5. The most applicable `acceptOffer` function should be called.
 [Applicability Details](#accept-offer)
-6. Marketplace calls the appropriate cPortEncoder function to generate the calldata to fill the order.
+6. Marketplace calls the appropriate PaymentProcessorEncoder function to generate the calldata to fill the order.
 7. Wallet pops up a transaction confirmation of the applicable `acceptOffer` call.
 8. Taker confirms or rejects the transaction through their wallet interface.